Our Pride and Joy

 You can get a key by doing both of the following two things:

 1. Become a member of the Bike Co-op.
 “How do I become a member?”
 You ask?
-You can either pay $15 dollars (for students, $20 for staff and community members), or volunteer for six hours during our work parties on Tuesday.
+You can either pay $15 dollars (for students, $20 for staff and community members), or volunteer with the Bike Co-op for six hours.

-2. Volunteer six hours of your time with the bike co-op.
+2. Volunteer six hours of your time at the Purple and Yellow Volunteer Night (every Tuesday, 6-9pm).

 The bikes serve as an educational platform for students to learn about bike repair without the potential trauma of making a mistake on their own steed.
 Our volunteers work under the supervision of trained mechanics and senior volunteer leaders, so all bikes are checked for safety before being put back out for use.

 Bikes are painted purple and yellow, outfitted with a purple and yellow lock, and ridden out to some point on campus by a Volunteer or Member.